2014–15 FC Basel season: Champions League

-After the brake Liverpool picked up, played more resolutely forwards created two chances but these efforts lacked precision.
+After the break Liverpool picked up, played more resolutely forwards created two chances but these efforts lacked precision.
 On 59 minutes Xhaka ran diagonally from the right sideline toward the centre and struck a shot with left, goalie Simon Mignolet was beaten, but the ball rolled inches wide.
 Then on 60 minutes Lazar Marković, trying to get away, struck Behrang Safari in the face.
 Referee Björn Kuipers of the Royal Dutch Football Association had no choice and dismissed him with red.
 Out of the game, the nine Liverpool outfield players achieved very little.
 A shot by Martin Skrtel on 68 minutes, an intervention timed to the millisecond by goalie Tomas Vaclik against Gerrard on 71 minutes.
 The culmination of a hectic final phase came in the 81st minute as a standard.
 Significantly it was captain Gerrard with a wonderful free kick to the top left corner and via the post into the net for the equaliser.
 Then followed a very tense finishing period, during which both teams had two/three further chances for the winning goal.
-Zuffi’s shot rought a big save from Mignolet (83), Jordan Henderson saw Vaclík stop his deflected header on the goal-line (85), Safari’s cross was missed only by inches by Gashi in front of the open goal (90+2) and at the other end as Vaclík pushed aside another Henderson effort in the 93rd minute, Basel's job was done.
-It was Steven Gerrard’s 100th time in his career that he had scored in his own stadium and this one earnt his team the 1–1 end result and the draw.
+Zuffi's shot brought a big save from Mignolet (83), Jordan Henderson saw Vaclík stop his deflected header on the goal-line (85), Safari's cross was missed only by inches by Gashi in front of the open goal (90+2) and at the other end as Vaclík pushed aside another Henderson effort in the 93rd minute, Basel's job was done.
+It was Steven Gerrard's 100th time in his career that he had scored in his own stadium and this one earnt his team the 1–1 end result and the draw.